Uloborus walckenaerius

 Uloborus walckenaerius, also known as the feather-legged spider, is a cribellate spider in the family Uloboridae.
-Like all spiders in this family, they do not have venom glands and immobilize their prey with over 140 metres of thread.
+Like all spiders in this family, they do not have venom glands and immobilize their prey with over 140 m of thread.
 They are named in honor of Charles Athanase Walckenaer.

+It is commonly known as the fluffy hackled orb-web spider.

 Description

 Adult females have a body length of 3.5–6 mm (0.14–0.24 in), males 3–4 mm (0.12–0.17 in).
 They have a dark grey prosoma, covered with white hairs, leaving some dark bands uncovered.
 They have eight eyes, arranged in two almost parallel rows of four, with the anterior lateral eyes on the front corners of the head.
 The abdomen is greyish-white in colour, with a continuation of the pattern on the carapace.
 It bears a brown median line, with alternating white and brown bands on either side.
 There are fluffy white tufts of hair on the white bands, which are very distinct from the side.
 The legs range from dark grey-brown to reddish-brown, with faint, white annulations.
 The front two pairs of legs are significantly longer than the rear pairs.